Derleyvolt/QikServe-Engineer-Technical-Test/README.md

 # API for a checkout system

 This API is a checkout system for a fictional supermarket.
-The idea is that the API allows the total cost of a basket, considering prices and promotions.
+The idea is that the API allows you to calculate the total cost of a basket, considering prices and promotions.

 ## Technologies